iddocohen/vco-stats-downloader/README.md

 ## Versions
 * Current not tested (future v1.4):
-    * Added "Find best option" functionality for Capacity trendlining.
+    * Add support for future trendline calculation for Systems based properties.
     * Altered drawing graph to support better data handling.
     * "bitsPerSecond" will be computed now when "Average Throughput" is selected in the UI for Transport.
     * Removing outliner from "Transport (Upper)" to calculate a better trendline.